Nutrition FAQsby John Meadows on December 1, 2021

 How do you spread out carbs when bulking versus cutting?

 I would simply bump total carbs up.
 For off-season, I would scatter them a bit more.
 The end result of increasing the total amount would probably be something like 60-70% are peri now instead of 80% used for cutting, then we put the other 30-40% at other meals.
 Work from the inside out.
 The inside is peri-workout.
-So put in meals close to there, and then build out.
+So put carbs in meals close to that workout, and then build out.
 Eventually you will find a sweet spot where you don’t need any more carbs.
 Hope this helps.

 When does the “post workout carb shuttled to muscle not fat” window actually begin?